mInzamamMalik/Web-Development-Syllabus/README.md

  <!-- Google Assistant apps you will learn latest technologies Google Dialoglfow v2,  -->

+**incomplete for now**

 ## Objective

+This syllabus will cover real life web development in progressive manner.

 In this course you will learn how to make state of the art AI Chatbots with `OP stack  (OpenAI + Pinecone)`<br>
 [ChatGPT](https://openai.com/blog/chatgpt) is a new kind of `AI as a Service (AIaaS)` which is gaining significant traction.
 In the foreseeable future, only large corporations will be responsible for creating their own AI models, while smaller entities will rely on pre-trained, general-purpose models such as ChatGPT.
 As an AI developer and chatbot expert, I opine that while ChatGPT may not yet be at the peak of its potential, it is poised to make substantial progress in the near future.